-Janet began with one student and a borrowed school horse.
-Quickly, more students sought interest in her lesson program, and she began coaching more as riders brought their horses to Softwinds Farm.
-She soon had a barn full of horses and riders, and Janet says her favorite aspect of teaching is watching her students learn and "seeing the lightbulb turn on."
+In the late 1970s, Janet moved to South Carolina, where she began her career as an instructor.
+Janet began with one student and a borrowed school horse, but her lesson program grew quickly..
+She soon had a barn full of horses and riders, and Janet says her favorite aspect of teaching is "seeing the lightbulb turn on."

-In 1996, USC needed to bring another women's sport to the Varsity ranks to fulfill its Title IX requirements.
+In 1996, USC needed to bring another women's sport to the Varsity ranks to fulfill its Title IX requirement.
 On June 25, 1996, Janet became the first coach for the university's new Varsity Equestrian Team.
 She held that position for two years, with the team qualifying for the National Championships each year.

-Janet remains affiliated with the university through the Equestrian PE class, which she has taught since 1990.
+Janet remains affiliated with the University through the Equestrian PE class, which she has taught since 1990.
 Each semester, students gain course credit while learning to ride at Softwinds Farm.

 Some of Janet's instrumental involvement in this program include: